rism-digital/muscat-guidelines/default/en/source_593.md

 If the arranger of a composition was also the copyist, select **Manuscript copy** and not  **Autograph manuscript**.

+##### Other forms of notation

+Use **Notated music** as a **Content type** for documents that can be considered performance material, even if they do not use staff notation.
+This includes graphic notation, letter notation, number notation, and documents that only consist of performance instructions.

 ##### Photocopies

 If your source is a mechanical reproduction (such as a photocopy) of a manuscript, follow these steps: